jaapeldoorn/LinuxMonitor/config.md

 The password of the MySQL user
 There is not default value.
 The original value should be replaced by another strong password.
 This password MUST be idential to the password defined in the MySQL database.
 This password can be changed in MySQL

+### dbCleanup

+**toQuarter**
+The number of days after which the data will be aggegrated to one datapoint per quarter of an hour.
+This number should be smaller than toHour.

+**toHour**
+The number of days after which the data will be aggegrated to one datapoint per hour.
+This number should be smaller than toDay.

+**toDay**
+The number of days after which the data will be aggegrated to one datepoint per day.

 **host_label:**
 The name of this system in Linux monitor.